quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/matrix_functions.md

 - dense problems default to direct diagonalization,
 - sparse finite-temperature problems require an explicit supported configuration,
-- some rational paths support more features on sparse matrices than on dense ones.
+- rational evaluation supports sparse inputs only.

 Explicit `RationalFOE` is supported for sparse matrices with `PeriodicGrid(nk=...)` at positive temperature.
 Adaptive rational integration is not supported.
 Selecting an